robovm/robovm-docs/en/advanced-topics/hacking.md

 ### Native Code Workflow
 1. Start the Eclipse instance via the run configuration, make sure `ROBOVM_DEV_ROOT` and `robovm.debugLibs` are set.
 Leave the instance running.
-1. Edit the native code in `robovm/vm` or `robovm/rt` with an editor/IDE of your choice
+1. Edit the native code in `robovm/vm` or `robovm/rt` with an editor/IDE of your choice.
-2. Compile the changes via `robovm/vm/build.sh`
+2. Compile the changes via `robovm/vm/build.sh`.
-3. Compile a RoboVM project in the Eclipse instance to test your native code changes
+3. Compile a RoboVM project in the Eclipse instance to test your native code changes.
 4. Attach Xcode or LLDB to the RoboVM app while it is running.
 Note that you can start RoboVM console apps directly via LLDB to catch early native code execution.

 Debugging native code on a device is sadly a lot more involved and won't be described here.
 In general, testing on the console and simulator are usually enough to smash native code bugs.
 If not, call a professional.

 ## Wiring up the Eclipse projects
 So far we know how to test native code changes.
 On the Java-side of things, we can only set breakpoints in the plugin's source code, but not in the compiler sources.
-To fix this, we need to
+To fix this, we need to:

 1. Let the plugin UI project depend on the other projects in the workspace.
 2. Modify temporarily modify the `MANIFEST.MF` file of the in `robovm-eclipse/ui/META-INF/`.

 You will get a few compilation errors.
-To fix these, we also need to modify the MANIFEST.XML file:
+To fix these, we also need to modify the `MANIFEST.MF` file:

-1. Open the `MANIFEST.XML` file in the *org.robovm.eclipse.ui* project's `META-INF` folder
+1. Open the `MANIFEST.MF` file in the **org.robovm.eclipse.ui** project's `META-INF` folder
-2. In the editor window, select the `MANIFEST.XML` tab at the bottom of the editor.
+2. In the editor window, select the `MANIFEST.MF` tab at the bottom of the editor.
 3. Replace the content of the file with the following, make sure to rewrite the absolute paths for your file system!

 ```